nevillegrech/gigahorse-toolchain/README.md

 [Gigahorse](https://vignette.wikia.nocookie.net/roadwarrior/images/e/ea/MMFR_Gigahorse-876x534.jpg/revision/latest?cb=20150427175606)
 =============================
 # The Gigahorse decompiler and toolchain [![Tweet](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Gigahorse%20-%20Decompilation%20and%20Analysis%20for%20Ethereum%20Smart%20Contracts&url=https://www.github.com/nevillegrech/gigahorse-toolchain)
 A decompiler (and related framework) from low-level EVM code to a higher-level function-based three-address representation, similar to LLVM IR or Jimple.
+Many clients have been developed for this decompiler including:

+MadMax
+Ethainter

+This is currently a closed project.
+Please send question to the team if you would like to use this decompiler in your research project.

 ## Installation:

-Requires a modern Python 3 distribution, e.g., the Anaconda Python distribution: https://anaconda.org/anaconda/python

-Requires Souffle: http://souffle-lang.org/, specifically, the head 3674206ebb0ceaf17078c563f6cda68c67d86cda.
+### Python 3.8
+Refer to standard documentation.

+### Souffle

+http://souffle-lang.org/.
 In a nutshell, this is how you install it:

 ```
 git clone git@github.com:souffle-lang/souffle.git